 Harvest method does not impact flavor or texture.
 Perpetuating the “diver scallop” myth does a great disservice to both fishermen and consumers.
 My goal is to differentiate all Maine scallops.
 Our cold, clean nutrient-rich waters produce better-tasting scallops to begin with, our fishermen bring them to shore within hours of harvest, and I get them to you quickly.

 YES!
-I’m working with Harbor Fish Market to offer other delicious seafood such as lobster meat, haddock, hake, crabmeat and cod.
+I’m working with many small Maine producers now to offer offer other delicious seafood such as lobster meat, mussels, crabmeat, oysters and more.